New York State Urges Appeals Court to Uphold Donald Trump's Nearly $500 Million Civil Fraud Judgment - ExBulletin

 In addition to the hefty fine, the judge imposed strict restrictions on Trump's company's ability to operate.
 Among other consequences, Engoron placed the Trump Organization under the supervision of a court-appointed monitor for at least three years.

-If upheld, Engoron’s ruling would force Trump to give up a significant portion of his fortune.
-The judge ordered Trump to pay $355 million in penalties, representing what he says are ill-gotten gains from his inflated financial statements, including lower interest rates on loans and profits from projects he otherwise would not have been able to complete.
+If Engoron’s decision is upheld, Trump will be forced to forfeit a significant portion of his fortune.
+The judge ordered Trump to pay $355 million in penalties, representing what he considers ill-gotten gains from his inflated financial statements, including lower interest rates on loans and profits from projects he otherwise would not have been able to complete.

 With interest, the total stood at $485.2 million as of Wednesday, including $20.6 million in interest accrued since the verdict.
 The sum will grow by nearly $112,000 a day until he pays, unless the verdict is overturned.